hms-dbmi/gehlenborglab-website/_members/matthew-scott-tan.md

 name_degree: Matthew Scott Tan

 photo: matthew-scott-tan.png
+alt: This photo shows a young man who appears to be Asian on top of a snowy mountain holding a pair of skis.
+He’s got medium-short dark hair and is smiling broadly.
+He’s wearing a black winter jacket.

 job_title: Undergraduate Student in Mathematics and Statistics
 role: alumni # or postdoc, administration, staff, alumni, etc.